 4. Longevity noodles for happiness and longevity

-Make sure any noodles you eat on Chinese New Year are long, if you wish for a happy and long life!
+Make sure any noodles you eat on Lunar New Year are long if you wish for a happy and long life!
 Called changshou mian, those who are particularly auspicious may try to down the noodles in one long slurp to avoid ‘cutting’ their good fortune short.

 5. Tangyuan for family